Musculoskeletal PRP Applications

 Promoting collagen synthesis and extracellular matrix remodelling

-This process is particularly useful in avascular tissues (e.g. tendons, cartilage), where natural healing is limited.
+This effects are particularly useful in avascular tissues (e.g. tendons, cartilage), where natural healing is limited due to limited blood supply.

 Clinical Indications for MSK PRP